htcfreek/PreOS-ResetLapsPassword/README.md

 - **ForceLegacyLapsModuleUsage	:	0 (default) or 1**
    <br />Enforce the usage of the Legacy LAPS (Adm.Pwd) module included in this PreOS package.<br />(On Windows 11 IP Build 25145 and later the built-in Windows LAPS module will be used by default.)

+### External variables
+To use the domain join credentials from the DomainJoin package, the following external variables are used:
+- FQDN
+- DomainJoin.DomainJoinCredentialsUser		: Benutzer mit den Berechtigungen das Computer-Objekt in der Domäne zu verschieben.
+- DomainJoin.DomainJoinCredentialsPassword 	: Passwort für den zuvor genannten Benutzer.

 ## Download and Usage
-Download the files form [here](http://github.com/htcfreek/preos-resetlapspassword/release/latest).
+1. Download the files form [here](http://github.com/htcfreek/preos-resetlapspassword/release/latest).
+2. Please extract the downloaded file to `%EmpirumDir%\Configurator$\PackageStore\PreOSPackages` and import the package in your Software Depot (Matrix42 Management Console > Configuration > Depot).
+3. Move the package in the depot register "Matrix42 PreOS Packages" after the DomainJoin package and activate it for deployment ("Ready to install").

-After downloading the release file, please extract its content to `%EmpirumDir%\Configurator$\PackageStore\PreOSPackages` and import the package in your Software Depot.
-Then you can assign the package and set the package variables if you want to change the default behaviour.
+4. Then you can assign the package and set the package variables if you want to change the default behaviour.

 ## Support